Patrick Kane: Chicago Blackhawks (2007–2023)

-Kane retained his role as an alternate captain going into 2020–21 NHL season.
-He scored 15 goals and tallied 51 assists for a team-high 66 points.
+Kane retained his role as an alternate captain going into 2020–21 season, which shortened to a 56-game schedule due to the ongoing COVID-19 pandemic.
+He ended the season with 15 goals and tallied 51 assists for a team-high 66 points in all 56 games played.
 He finished with the fifth-most points among all skaters in the NHL for the season.
-On February 28, 2021, Kane recorded his 400th career goal against the Detroit Red Wings, becoming the 100th player in NHL history to reach 400 career goals.
-On March 9, Kane played in his 1,000th career game and became only the seventh player in franchise history to reach the milestone.
+On February 28, 2021, Kane recorded his 400th career goal against the Detroit Red Wings on Wings' goaltender Thomas Greiss, becoming the 100th player in NHL history to reach 400 career goals.
+On March 9, Kane played in his 1,000th career game against the Dallas Stars and became only the seventh player in franchise history to reach the milestone.
 After the season's conclusion, Kane was named the Best NHL Player at the 2021 ESPY Awards.

-Kane appeared in 78 games for the Blackhawks during the 2021–22 NHL season where he recorded 26 goals and 66 assists despite playing with a persistent undisclosed injury.
+Kane appeared in 78 games for the Blackhawks during the 2021–22 season where he recorded 26 goals, 66 assists and 92 points, tying his career high in assists from three years prior in the 2018–19 season, despite playing the entire season with a persistent undisclosed injury.
 Kane's 92 points marked the third-highest scoring season of his career.
 As he approached the final season of his current contract in Chicago, Kane commented on his future with the team, stating, "I know in the game of hockey there's not many guys that have played their whole career with one team, so it would be a privilege and an honor to do that, but I guess we'll see how it all plays out."

+Kane tallied 16 goals and 29 assists for 45 points in 54 games for Chicago during the 2022–23 campaign.